-Applying for a Pensions/Senior Pensions Administrator Role?
+Applying for a Pensions Administrator role?
 We’ve identified some key points to include in your CV to help your application stand out from the crowd.

 Hints & Tips

-- It’s important to always remember to include the type of scheme that you work on in your CV, whether it’s, Defined Benefit, Defined Contribution, CARE, Hybrid, GPP, SIPP or SSAS.
-That way, when searching for your new role, a recruiter can quickly identify which role you would be best suited to.
+1. It’s important to include the type of scheme that you work on in your CV, whether it is Defined Benefit, Defined Contribution, CARE, Hybrid, GPP, SIPP or SSAS.
+That way, when searching for your new role, a recruiter and employer can quickly identify which role you would be best suited to.

-- Who are your main client points of contact?
+5. Who are your main points of contact?
 If you talk with IFA’s, employers, trustees or scheme members, include this information.
-It highlights your ability to communicate with a range of different third parties and create and maintain important relationships.
+It highlights your ability to communicate with a range of different third parties and create and cultivate important relationships.

-- Finally, what systems do you use?
+6. Which tools and systems do you use?
 Is Profund the main software or something in-house?
-Your understanding of how to use the systems can show prospective employers what you can currently utilise and what you may need to be trained on.
-Not all pension firms use the same systems, so it’s useful to know.
+Your understanding of how to use the systems can show prospective employers what you currently utilise and what you may need to be trained on.
+Not all pension firms use the same, so it’s useful to know.
 Please also consider what level you would consider your Excel skills to be at and include some detail on the functions you may use on a regular basis.

-Finally, we’ve identified some common mistakes often found in CV’s when applying for pension administrator roles, all of which are easy to fix and improve before submitting your application!
+We’ve identified some ideas for your CV when applying for pension administrator roles, all of which are easy to fix and improve before submitting your application!
 Though don’t forget the basics such as start and end dates for employment history, full contact details including location and remember to get it proofread – by a human!